adamwalker/clash-riscv/Readme.md

 ## Navigation

-The top level core is in Pipeline.hs.
+The top level core is in core/Pipeline.hs.

-The core is instantiated with instruction and data memory in System.hs.

-Main.hs instantiates this design and simulates it on the program defined in Program.hs.
+Example programs are defined in test/Program.hs.

-The sample program in Program.hs is a recursive function to calculate the ith element of the Fibonacci sequence.
+One of the sample programs in Program.hs is a recursive function to calculate the ith element of the Fibonacci sequence.

 The verilog-test directory contains a Verilog testbench which simulates the generated Verilog on the recursive Fibonacci program.